-Because Muskingum is a residential college, all undergraduate students are required to live on campus and participate in the college board plan.
-Seniors and juniors may apply for off-campus housing through the Student Life Office.
+Because Muskingum is a residential university, all undergraduate students are required to live on campus and participate in the University board plan.
+Seniors and juniors may apply for off-campus housing through the Student Life Office located in the Quad Center.
 Exceptions are made for students who commute from their homes within a 30 mile radius, or are married.
 Additionally, no student 25 years of age or over may reside on campus without prior approval from the Student Life Office.
 First-year and transfer room assignments are mailed in mid-summer and include the student's residence hall, room number, phone number, and the name and address of the assigned roommate(s).

 The Student Life Office will also assist graduate students who are interested in living in or around the New Concord community by providing a list of known community accommodations and advising students on resources to support their search for housing.
+28 / Campus Life